Flats and Backcountryfishing in Key West, Fl

 If you’re the sort of person who likes to set ambitious goals you might be looking for the mighty Atlantic Tarpon (megalops atlanticus…. or “Atlantic Big Eyes”).
 These big beautiful fish are not considered good to eat, thank god, but they are wonderful fighting fish who can give an angler the fight of their lifetime!

-Tarpon, known fondly as the Silver King among flats anglers, is common throughout the Gulf of Mexico and especially in the coastal waters around Florida, the Florida Keys, and throughout the coral reefs of the Florida Keys.
+Tarpon, known fondly as the Silver King among flats anglers, is common throughout the Gulf of Mexico and especially in the coastal waters around Florida, the Florida Keys, and throughout the the Florida Keys.
 Flats fishermen (and women) consider Florida to have the best Tarpon fishing in the world – and not surprisingly 29 of the world records for Tarpon were achieved in Florida.

 They’re trying to shake that hook out of their mouth… and that’s exactly what happens if the angler doesn’t give the tarpon enough line when they jump.
-Tarpon are smarter than you might expect a fish to be and many are lost this way.
+Tarpon are smarter than you might expect a fish, pound for pound the strongest inshore species.

 Be sure and bring your camera; the most majestic thing about tarpon is those magnificent leaps up into the air.
 Obviously you’ll be ‘busy’ if there’s another angler along, or the guide has a hands free moment you’ll want to capture those leaps.
 For many anglers, catching a tarpon can be a memory of a lifetime.
 You’ll enjoy it.